Street Use Permits for Special Activities

 Heavy items that cannot be moved must not be erected in the street area during the activity and a street cannot be closed that is on a bus route.

 Fill out the application to apply for a Special Activity Street Use Permit.
+(This application includes both the Street Use General Application, which all applicants must fill out, and the Annual Permit Application, which is specific to your project.)
 When completing the form - under ‘Work Description’ check the box for ‘Street Barricading, Special Activities (3A)’ and include the following information:

 Your application must be received at least 21 days before your event.